Last Updated on October 15, 2020

 *The opinions expressed in This Queens Real Estate Market Report are intended to supplement opinions on real estate expressed by local and national media, local Queens real estate agents and other expert sources.
 You should not treat any opinion expressed on this report as a specific inducement to make a particular investment or follow a particular strategy, but only as an expression of opinion.
 The Queens Home Team at Keller Williams Realty Landmark II does not guarantee and is not responsible for the accuracy or completeness of information, and provides said information without warranties of any kind.
 All information presented herein is intended and should be used for educational purposes only.
 Nothing herein should be construed as investment advice.
 You should always conduct your own research and due diligence and obtain professional advice before making any investment decision.
 All investments involve some degree of risk.
 The Queens Home Team will not be liable for any loss or damage caused by your reliance on information contained in this report.

-As of March 31, 2020, the Queens real estate market would be considered a “Balanced Market”, slightly in favor of buyers.
+As of September 30, 2020, the Queens real estate market would be considered a “Buyer’s Market”.

 The answer to this question depends on your personal situation.
 It really comes down to your objective, your priorities, your personal circumstance, and your goals after the sale.
-What we can tell you is that demand for homes in the 2nd quarter of the year is expected to take a hit.
+What we can tell you is that demand for homes in Queens has gone down since the global pandemic hit.
+We will have to wait and see when demand comes back.
+The good news is that interest rates are still extremely low and that has helped to maintain a healthy real estate market in Queens.
+Most of our listings are still selling, albeit not as quickly as they did last year.

-As of March 31, 2020, the average price for a residential home in Queens NY is $750K.
-Average price for a condo in Queens is $540K.
-And the average price for a coop in Queens is $300K.
+As of September 30, 2020, the median price for a residential home in Queens NY is $755K.
+Median price for a condo in Queens is $515K.
+And the median price for a coop in Queens is $299K.

 In general, from the date of contract signing, it takes about 60-90 days to close on a residential home or condo in which the buyer is obtaining a mortgage.
 If it is a cash deal, then the typical timeline would be one month less (i.e. 30-60 days).
 It is very rare for homes and condos to close in less than 30 days unless you are selling to an investor, and when that is the case, you are usually selling for WAY below market value.
 As for coops, the typical timeline to close, from contract signing, is 90-120 days.
 If it is a cash deal, then the timeline would be one month less (i.e. 60-90 days).